kari-jg/BigAug_torchio/README.md

 # BigAug_torchio
-This is my personal implementation of the BigAug augmentation pipeline compatible with the torchio package.
+This is my personal and unofficial implementation of the BigAug augmentation pipeline compatible with the torchio package.

 The BigAug augmentation pipeline originates from the paper *Generalizing Deep Learning for Medical Image Segmentation to Unseen Domains via Deep Stacked Transformation* by [Zhang et al.](https://ieeexplore.ieee.org/document/8995481).